 All of this is big news because it’s a powerful collection of data that illustrate that the gender and sexual demographics of the U.S. are, quite literally, on the move.
 We should stand up and pay attention.
 And, as Gates notes in the report, “These demographic traits are of interest to a wide range of constituencies.”
 Incredible change in an incredibly short period of time.
 Let the gender and sexual revolution continue!

 Edit (1/17/17): The graph charting shifts by age cohort may exaggerate (or undersell) shifts among Millennials because the data does not exclude Millennials born after 1994.
 So, some of those included in the later years here wouldn’t have been included in the earlier years because they weren’t yet 18.
-So, it’s more difficult to tell how much of that shift is actually people changing identity for the age cohort as a whole as opposed to change among the youngest Millennials surveyed.Tristan Bridges, PhD is a professor at The College at Brockport, SUNY.
+So, it’s more difficult to tell how much of that shift is actually people changing identity for the age cohort as a whole as opposed to change among the youngest Millennials surveyed.Tristan Bridges, PhD is a professor at the University of California, Santa Barbara.
 He is the co-editor of Exploring Masculinities: Identity, Inequality, Inequality, and Change with C.J.
 Pascoe and studies gender and sexual identity and inequality.
 You can follow him on Twitter here.
 Tristan also blogs regularly at Inequality by (Interior) Design.